The 14th Annual Conference of the Regulatory Science Society of Japan Regulatory Science for the Future of Medicine

 Questionnaire on the Status of Review of New Drugs 2024

 The median time to approval for regular review items was 11.2 months, and 8.3 months for non-regular review items.
 46% of the items were approved without an initial interview, an increase from 35% in the previous survey.
 The percentage of electronic data submission was 81%, up from 71% in the previous survey.
-In addition, there was a sharp increase in the number of respondents reporting insufficient time to review examination reports.
+In addition, there was a sharp increase in the number of respondents reporting insufficient time for reviewing examination reports.
 While the flexibility of the remote survey was appreciated, requests for improvement were raised, such as a lack of coordination in coordinating the survey schedule.
 There were also requests to reduce the burden of electronic application data and to ensure more time for checking the contents of the examination report.
 The committee expressed hope for further improvements in the examination process by streamlining the process, such as by making it fully electronic, improving the transparency of discussions at technical discussions, and reviewing the conformity survey.

 Expansion of the Standard Verification Certificate System and Further Streamlining of the GMP Conformity Assessment System - Consideration from the Standpoint of Manufacturers and Distributors